Google Scholar: Search engine optimization for Google Scholar

 Search engine optimization (SEO) for traditional web search engines such as Google has been popular for many years.
 For several years, SEO has also been applied to academic search engines such as Google Scholar.
 SEO for academic articles is also called "academic search engine optimization" (ASEO) and defined as "the creation, publication, and modification of scholarly literature in a way that makes it easier for academic search engines to both crawl it and index it".
 ASEO has been adopted by several organizations, among them Elsevier, OpenScience, Mendeley, and SAGE Publishing, to optimize their articles' rankings in Google Scholar.
-ASEO has negatives.
+ASEO has been criticised for allowing journals to artificially inflate their metrics and introducing spam into academic search engines.